MichaelAIrvine/OldVUBlackBoard/README.md

 1. <a href="https://github.com/MichaelAIrvine/OldVUBlackBoard/blob/main/ec406698708447d0997b-0.1.xpi?raw=true">Click here</a>
 </div>
 2. Save in a folder you like<br/>
-3. Open firefox, go to about:addons
+3. Open firefox, go to about:addons<br/>
-4. Click the little gear
+4. Click the little gear<br/>
-5. Click 'Install Add-On From File...'
+5. Click 'Install Add-On From File...'<br/>
-6. Navigate to the file you downloaded
+6. Navigate to the file you downloaded<br/>
-7. Open it, give it permissions, etc.
+7. Open it, give it permissions, etc.<br/>

 ## Chromium: